 Hopefully you had read my post about how to get 5 free nights in Atlantic City.
-You got three at the Hard Rock and two at the Ocean AC Resort – all by status matching your other high-level casino card OR Hyatt Explorist status OR Wyndham Diamond status.
+You got three at the Hard Rock and two at the Ocean Resort in Atlantic City – all by status matching your other high-level casino card OR Hyatt Explorist status OR Wyndham Diamond status.